tlong314/currencyUp.js/README.md

-# currencyUp.js
+# upcurrency.js

 A tiny library to keep specific field inputs in U.S. currency format.

 ## Usage

-A currencyUp object is created by invoking the currencyUp constructor.
+An UpCurrency object is created by invoking the UpCurrency constructor.
 The argument in this call is an object of key-value pairs, which much contain at least a reference to the field value (generally an input[type="text"] element).
 See Options below.

 Example: